 Look for fun flecks that help to hide scratches in neutral base colours.
 Do you dream of a marble countertop?
 Both products offer options that look just like stone with a natural non-repeating pattern.

 Slab Sizes / Thicknesses

 Corian is sold to professionals in thicknesses of 6, 12, and 19mm.
 Standard colours are produced in sheets 12mm X 760mm x 3658mm long.
 Shorter lengths are also offered to help limit the amount of waste produced when fitting together multiple pieces.

 Buy a sheet of Minerva Worksurfaces at your local home supply store.
 They are produced in 25mm thick slabs that measure 600mm x 3050mm or 600mm x 1500mm.

 Corian comes with a 10-year warranty that can be transferred to the next homeowner or tenant.

 Minerva also offers a 10-year material warranty.
-Since it is sold to the public, you will have to show that your installation was correct in order to collect on a claim.
+Since it is sold to the public, you will have to show that your installation was correct to collect on a claim.